Frequently Asked Questions (FAQ)

 What if I have a concern or complaint during or about my hospital stay?

 We want you to have the best possible care and experience while you are with us.
-If you should have any concerns or complaints about your stay at Sutter Medical Center Sacramento, you may call Quality Review Services at (916) 733-3075.
-Our complaint line is also available at (916) 733-8833.
+If you should have any concerns or complaints about your stay at Sutter Medical Center Sacramento, please call hospital administration at (916) 887-4500 during business hours, Monday through Friday from 8:00 am to 4:00 pm or the Quality Department at (916) 733-9682.
 You also may be asked to complete a written survey questionnaire or respond to a telephone survey about your stay, and we would encourage you to take advantage of this opportunity to provide us with your feedback.